fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "Have you not considered, [O Muhammad], how your Lord dealt with the companions of the Elephant?
 Did He not make their treacherous plan go astray?
 And He sent against them birds in flocks, striking them with stones of baked clay, so He rendered them like straw eaten up."
     Quran, 105 Surah Al-Fil

-Some historians have tried to minimize the impact of the Divine intervention by suggesting that the army perished because of an epidemic of smallpox.
-But such an explanation creates more puzzles than it solves.
-How was it that the whole army was seized by that epidemic just when it was advancing on the Ka'bah?
-How was it that not a single soldier survived that epidemic?
-Why was it that no Meccan caught that contagious epidemic?
-Moreover, if there was no epidemic in Mecca before or after that sudden burst of the plague, where did the epidemic come from?

 This epoch-making episode happened in 570 A.D.
 It was in the same year that the Holy Prophet of Islam was born to Abdullah and Amina.

 </details><details><summary>

+# PROFREADINGPRROFREADINGPROOFREADING

 ## Notable Monotheists

 </summary>

+### Zayd ibn Amr
+**Zayd ibn Amr ibn Nufayl** (died 605) was a monotheist who lived in Mecca shortly before Islam.

-* **Zayd ibn Amr** told priests and jews that this is not the religion of Ibrahim. he adopted girls who otherwise would be killed by their tribes.
+He told priests and jews that this is not the religion of Ibrahim. he adopted girls who otherwise would be killed by their tribes.
 (Said ibn Zayd is one of the ten promised Paradise.
 One-man ummah.)

-* **Waraqa ibn Naufal** was the first Muslim.
-He converted to Christianity before.
+### Waraqa ibn Naufal
+**Waraqa ibn Naufal** was the paternal first cousin of Khadija bint Khuwaylid, the first wife of the Islamic prophet Muhammad.
+He was considered to be a hanif, who practised the pure form of monotheism in the pre-Islamic era.
+Waraqah presumably died in 610 CE, shortly after Muhammad is said to have received his first revelation.

+Waraqah is revered in Islamic tradition for being one of the first hanifs to believe in the prophecy of Muhammad.

 </details>